maryam85/Student-complaint-Management-System/README.md

 # Student-complaint-Management-System
-A comlaint management system for student
+A complaint management system for student